What if I tell you that prolonged exposure to mildew can cause health problems for any age group?

 How to Clean Mildew: A Stepwise Procedure

-Mildew is a recurring thing which you might face twice in the summer, depending upon the humidity and temperature.
+Mildew is a recurring thing you might face twice in the summer, depending on the humidity and temperature.

-How to get rid of this fungus, keeping in view the low-cost budget and on-the-spot results?
+How do we get rid of this fungus, keeping in view the low-cost budget and on-the-spot results?

-Let’s dive in the much-awaited steps to clean your vinyl boat seats.
+Let’s dive into the much-awaited steps to clean your vinyl boat seats.

 Roll up your sleeves and get to work.

 Get the cleaner spray that is specially made for vinyl.
-It’s better to use non-greasy spray being readily available in the market.
+It’s better to use non-greasy spray, readily available in the market.

-The chemical substances in the spray would help in restoring the colour and luster of vinyl coverings.
+The chemical substances in the spray would help restore the vinyl coverings’ color and luster.
 Also, the spray contains ingredients that are not harmful to vinyl material.

 All you need to do is to spray all over the boat seats without dilution.
 Leave it for about 10 minutes or longer so that chemical particles penetrate the vinyl completely.